xMane13/Detection-DeepFake-FF-/README.md

 ## Overview

 The goal of this project is to accurately detect deepfakes using models trained on the FaceForensics++ dataset.
-The code supports the full pipeline, from frame extraction and face cropping, to training and ensemble-based evaluation of multiple models specialized for different manipulation techniques.
+The code supports the full pipeline, from frame extraction and face cropping, to training and ensemble-based evaluation of multiple models specialized for different manipulation techniques, including multiclass classification.

 ## Dataset Access

 **IMPORTANT:**
 The FaceForensics++ dataset **cannot be downloaded directly**.
 To access the data, you must fill out a request form as described in the [official FaceForensics++ GitHub repository](https://github.com/ondyari/FaceForensics).
 After approval, you will receive download instructions and credentials.

 ## Project Structure